OpenInternet/saferjourno/content/chapters/chapter-7.en.md

 _General best practice_

-- There are a wide-range of people who attack journalists online these include; state actors and people working for governments who are paid to harass others online, lone harassers, online groups that are well organised and may often work across borders, supporters of a particular subject that has relevance for the country, including topics such as race, gender and women’s health.
+- There are a wide range of people who attack journalists online.
+These include; state actors and people working for governments who are paid to harass others online, lone harassers, online groups that are well organised and may often work across borders, supporters of a particular subject that has relevance for the country, including topics such as race, gender and women’s health.
 - Online abusers use a wide range of tactics against journalists.
 PEN America [has a detailed guide](https://onlineharassmentfieldmanual.pen.org/) to these tactics which you can read here.
 Some of the most common ones include;

   - Concern trolling\